 Who gets nasal polyps?

-- Cystic fibrosis
+- Cystic fibrosis.

-- Chronic sinus infections
+- Repeat sinus infections or other infections.

 What causes nasal polyps?